Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

 -   Knowledge of whether DVS is operating over the Node Management Network (NMN) or the High Speed Network (HSN).

--   Blade is being added to a existing liquid-cooled cabinet in the system.
+-   Blade is being added to an existing liquid-cooled cabinet in the system.

 -   The Slingshot fabric must be configured with the desired topology for desired state of the blades in the system.